Francisco Mejía Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 21st-ranked team ERA among all league pitching staffs (4.44).
+- The Diamondbacks' 4.42 team ERA ranks 19th across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 17th in baseball in home runs given up (89 total, 1.1 per game).
+- Diamondbacks pitchers combine to give up 89 total home runs at a rate of 1.1 per game (to rank 16th in the league).

-- The Diamondbacks are sending Davies (1-4) to the mound for his ninth start of the season.
-He is 1-4 with a 7.82 ERA and 30 strikeouts in 35 2/3 innings pitched.

-- In his last time out on Saturday against the San Francisco Giants, the right-hander went four innings, giving up six earned runs while surrendering six hits.
+- Pfaadt will start for the Diamondbacks, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.